 How long does this take?
 Only 2 – 5 minutes.
-It’s a good thing to do if your having any issues with your PS3.
-Say for example your blu-ray drive having issues, trophy syncing, performance issues, etc. If your PS3 ever shut off due to a power outage or shut off due to a buggy game.
+It’s a good thing to do if you’re having any issues with your PS3.
+Say, for example, your blu-ray drive having issues, trophy syncing, performance issues, etc. If your PS3 ever shut off due to a power outage or shut off due to a buggy game.
 This would be a wise thing to do.
-Basically what it’s doing is checking the PS3′s OS (operating system) for any corrupted files and restoring them if needed.
+Basically, what it’s doing is checking the PS3’s OS (operating system) for any corrupted files and restoring them if needed.

 This does not delete game saves.
 Another question I get is how long does it take.
 Only about 2 – 5 minutes.
 For more FAQ’s check the bottom of this post.
 This is a good thing to do from time to time to keep your PS3 running smoothly and happy.
 I did this for the first time in over 4 years, so long over due.
 Earlier this week I was trying to watch some videos off the internal hard drive and it was lagging and sound came in and out for some reason.

 So I thought I’d try to rebuild the ps3 database to see if it would fix it.
 It was perfect after that.
 So if you have other slow down, a weird glitch or maybe your trophies take a while to sync this would be wise to do.
 Check out the FAQ section at the bottom if you have any questions.

 As you know, I’ve been a Smackdown game fan since they first came out.
 Although I’m not into wrestling as much now as I was when I was a kid, I still enjoy these games.
 Over the past few years, the games allowed for you to use custom soundtracks for the wrestlers, which is a neat feature (and on PS3, works better since you don’t have to create playlists or anything).